 The routes of exposure for phenanthrene include inhalation, ingestion and skin and eye contact.

 Inhalation of phenanthrene may produce irritation and inflammation of the respiratory tract.
 Individuals with existing respiratory diseases such as emphysema and chronic bronchitis as well as circulatory/nervous system or kidney damage, may incur further disablement if excessive concentrations are inhaled.

-Ingestion of phenanthrene may be harmful if ingested, with less than 150g is expected to be the fatal dose.
+Ingestion of phenanthrene may be harmful, with less than 150g is expected to be the fatal dose.
 If this dose does not cause death, it may produce other serious damage to the health of the individual.

 Skin exposure to phenanthrene can produce inflammation, irritation, redness, swelling, blistering and scaling.
 The material may also worsen any existing dermatitis conditions.